warrayquipsome/Chillax/Docs/FAQs.md

 * Host the font somewhere.
 [GitHub](https://www.github.com) is a good place.

-* All you have to do it create a new repo and upload the font there.
+* For GitHub, all you have to do is create a new repo and upload the font there.

 * After click on the font file and get the **RAW** link of that.